-WordPress Pricing in 2022 – How Much Does a WordPress Website Cost?
+WordPress Pricing in 2023 – How Much Does a WordPress Website Cost?

-Pricing for WordPress.com and WordPress.org
+Pricing Breakdown for WordPress.org and WordPress.com

 Each premium plan includes a free domain name for a year and unlimited email support.
 Moreover, the Premium, Business, and eCommerce plans also come with Google Analytics integration, premium themes, and live chat support.